Liver Transplant for Hepatitis BSkip to the navigation

-During a liver transplant, your damaged liver is removed and replaced with a healthy one from an organ donor.
+During a liver transplant, a surgeon removes your damaged liver.
+That liver is replaced with a healthy one from an organ donor.

-Liver transplantation is done to treat long-term (chronic) hepatitis B virus (HBV) infection only after all other treatments have not worked, because transplanted organs can become reinfected with HBV.
+Liver transplants are done to treat long-term (chronic) hepatitis B virus (HBV) infection only after all other treatments have not worked.
+That's because transplanted organs can become reinfected with HBV.

-- Recurrent infections are often severe, leading to rapid failure of the transplanted liver.
+- Infections that come back are often severe.
+This can lead to rapid failure of the transplanted liver.

 - High doses of hepatitis B immunoglobulin (HBIG) are given to try to prevent reinfection.

-Liver transplants typically are done at large medical centers.
-Transplantation is very expensive.
+Liver transplants are most often done at large medical centers.
+Transplants are very expensive.